fedecremo/stage2019/README.md

 In this file you will find the details of the project I have to complete.
 In a few words, the page consists of a Gantt Chart created with Google Charts that shows the User's tasks.
 In addition, Tables and Menus help the User know more information about the task they are interested in.

+### youtube
+This folder contains all the files that are required to perform Google Authentication in you website

 ### Gantt_Chart.html
 This file contains the evolutions of the Gantt Chart I created with Google Charts.
 Firstly, I created a Chart with random information just to test whether it worked or not.